lumapps/lumapps-sdk/CONTRIBUTING.md

 ### Regular release

-Bump the version X.Y.Z, make a PR to master.

-Once merged create and push the tag X.Y.Z on master.
+Simply create and push the tag X.Y.Z on master.

 This will create a draft release.
-Once you publish it (action to do by hand), the corresponding CI will release the corresponding package version on pypi.
+Once you publish it (action to do by hand), the corresponding CI will release the corresponding package version on pypi, bump the version and publish the doc.

 ### Beta release

-Doing a beta release is a bit different, we do not use tag for the time being.
+Doing a beta release is a bit different, we do not use tag automation for the time being.

 Simply publish a pre-release on github with the correct tag (eg, 1.1.3b1) and this will trigger the publication on pypi